microsoft/ReportingServicesTools/README.md

 ## API Reference

 All of the APIs used by this project are publicly available.
 There are 2 types of APIs used in this repository: SOAP and WMI.
 You can find more details about the SOAP API at https://msdn.microsoft.com/en-us/library/ms154052.aspx and the WMI API at https://msdn.microsoft.com/en-us/library/ms152836.aspx.
 In general, you will use SOAP API for operations you would perform using Report Server and Web Portal whereas you will use WMI API for operations you would perform using Reporting Services Configuration Manager.

+## Local testing and development

+To verify the versions installed

+    Get-Module -ListAvailable | where Name -eq "reportingservicestools"

+After you clone the repo you can make local changes and install them in your local machine with

+    Remove-Module ReportingServicesTools
+    Import-Module .\ReportingServicesTools.psd1

 ## Style Guidelines